-Write Your Own Facebook App in 5 Minutes - Digital Inspiration
+Write Your Own Facebook App in 5 Minutes

 We just created a basic app but you can make it more useful with simple modifications.
 Some ideas:

 #1.
-You can incorporate RSS feeds in your Facebook apps though a feed parsing library like SimplePie.
+You can incorporate RSS feeds in your Facebook apps through a feed parsing library like SimplePie.

 #2.
 You can track your Facebook application usage via Google Analytics.
 Just add the following code in the PHP code.